-This program requires an advanced understanding of anatomy, biomechanics, and exercise design so experience in the aquatic fitness industry is important.
-H2O Aquatic Rehabilitation for General Populations is designed to give a comprehensive overview of exercises suitable for the general population recovering from injury, replacement surgery, and other debilitating conditions that prevent them from enjoying full mobility with daily living.
-In other words, this program is for the less able bodied client coming to the water for rehab. (as compared to the aquatic rehabilitation for athletic populations program).
+This Aquatic Rehabilitation for General Populations is designed to give a comprehensive overview of exercises suitable for a general population recovering from injury, replacement surgery, and other debilitating conditions that prevent them from enjoying full mobility with daily living.
+In other words, this program is for less fit population as compare to the aquatic rehabilitation Athletic program.

 (Please note that instructors who are not registered therapists may not use the title “therapist”.)

-In order to gain the most out of this program and become successful, the following are required:
+In order to gain the most out of this program and become successful, the following is highly recommended:

-- Hold one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.
+- Unless candidate holds one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.

 Only Registered Allied Health Care Providers may utilize the title Therapist. however, everyone is welcome to take the program and learn from this program.

 - H2O Post Rehabilitation Instructor Manual for General Populations (430 pages)

 - Study Guide Questions & Practical Case Study reviews